paultechguy/RaspberryPi.DotNet.GpioWeb/README.md

 Finally, if you want to get information on just a single executing action, you can perform a GET on the following web service endpoint:

 	http://127.0.0.1:8020/gpio/task/taskId

+Action plugins must implement the *CurrentState* interface method.
+The *CurrentState* value is returned as part of the GET endpoint for a specific task.
+Thus it is possible to gather information about a task in order to determine its current state.
+For example, the long-executing TMP102 plugin will return information on the current temperature:

+	"pluginState": {
+		...
+		"date": "2017-03-05T20:16:36.3203770Z",
+		"temperatureF": 65.525,
+		"temperatureC": 18.625
+		...
+	}

 # Writing GPIO Action Plugins
 Coming soon.
 If you can't wait, you can use the existing Visual Studio GpioWeb.PluginLedSimple project as a template to create your own project.
 Hint...when all is said and done, you will place your new plugin DLL file(s) into the *plugin* directory and create a configuration file in the *instance* directory.
 The included plugin projects include *Post Build* events that copy the plugin DLL automatically to the GpioWeb.ConsoleHost bin directory so you can just copy/paste these into your own plugin project.